 The ICO is a little unclear about what we photographers can do with photos of your face (because technically it is personal data) so I will explain my current process:

 I love to share the beautiful images I take of my lovely wedding and portraiture clients, but I only do so once you have signed a contract with me.
 I do not undertake any work without the signing of a contract which covers many clauses to set out your expectations of me, and my expectations of you.
-I use Shootproof (a service which is becoming GDPR compliant) to deliver my contracts and online galleries (if you have opted for the latter), which is a password protected online service that allows me to input the data you voluntarily give me, so that I can send you a contract, or let you into your beautiful password-protected image gallery.
+I use Shootproof (a service which is, as of June 2018, GDPR compliant) to deliver my contracts and online galleries (if you have opted for the latter), which is a password protected online service that allows me to input the data you voluntarily give me, so that I can send you a contract, or let you into your beautiful password-protected image gallery.

 If at any stage you decide you no longer wish for me to use your images or want to alter which images I can or cannot use, let me know via contacting me at firstname.lastname@example.org and I will of course honour your request!